sorry-cypress/sorry-cypress/README.md

 You can explore currently available features at https://sorry-cypress-demo.herokuapp.com/.

+## Rerouting Cypress locally

+Instead of changing the `api_url` in the cypress config, it's also possible to reroute the cypress api in your `/etc/hosts` file.
+Sorry-cypress includes an executable helper for this, to use it run `sudo sorry-cypress` (superuser rights are necessary for editing the hosts file).
+This command will use hostile to change your hosts file and will start cypress in a child process.
+Once Cypress is done or killed the rerouting rule in your hosts file will be deleted.
+The command is only supported on linux and will need the following env variables:
+- `SORRY_CYPRESS_RECORD_KEY`
+- `SORRY_CYPRESS_API_IP`
+- `SORRY_CYPRESS_BUILD_ID`

 ## Development

 The project uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), bootstrap everything by running `yarn` in the root directory.